 - First heart transplant in the Gulf South region performed in 1970

-Ranked by U.S. News and World Report for Cardiology and Heart Surgery
+- Ranked as high performing by U.S. News and World Report for Cardiology and Heart Surgery

 Recognizing that heart failure disease requires a multi-faceted approach, our inter-disciplinary team of cardiovascular surgeons, transplant cardiologists, nurse practitioners, physician assistants, transplant coordinators, social workers, financial coordinators, pharmacists and dieticians work together to provide patients a wide array of innovative technologies in the treatment armamentarium for the whole spectrum of heart failure continuum from early stages to end stages of the disease.